 - Finding out about other faiths – throughout the curriculum and on Multicultural Day

-- Creativity – Enterprise Day, the Wise Up Challenge
+- Creativity – Enterprise Day, Year 7 Careers Day

 At St. James’, we know that the moral development of students is at the heart of their learning.
 In the curriculum, provision is made for students to understand the difference between right and wrong.
 Students learn about the law and legal boundaries, and in PSHCE, RE and other subjects they learn about civil and criminal law and how it applies to British citizens.
 In particular, students are taught about the consequences of their actions, and how they have both rights and responsibilities.
-Our rewards system prepares students for this, by making them both Ready To Learn (RTL) and by equipping them with a good Attitude To Learning (ATL).
+Our rewards system prepares students for this by equipping them with a good Attitude To Learning (ATL).
 In lessons, and in other extra-curricular activities, students learn how to listen to and respect other people’s points of view.

 Here are some ways in which St. James’ students demonstrate their moral development: